lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 Modifying the batch files
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This section gives hints on editing your batch files, in case the default versions do not work on your system, or in case you want to modify or replace the default versions (for example, to change the optimization level, or to use a different compiler/linker altogether).
+This section gives general hints on editing your batch files, in case the default versions do not work on your system, or in case you want to modify or replace the default versions (for example, to change the optimization level, or to use a different compiler/linker altogether).

 Unfortunately, it is beyond the scope of this document to give full instructions on installing and using developer tools such as compilers and linkers.